viccpp/realloc4cpp/realloc4cpp.md

 When we need to add `N` elements to the full vector (`size() == capacity()`), we usually don't request additional memory for `N` elements.
-Instead a value `M` >= `N` is calculated using one of known growth strategies (`new_capacity()` function in my sample code). `M` is a "preferred size" here.
-It is possible that the allocator doesn't have enough memory to expand the buffer for `M` elements but has for `N`.
-So it is a reasonable strategy to request both, and the allocator can try to satisfy at least the "minimal size" request if the "preferred" one can't be satisfied.
+Instead a value `M` >= `N` is calculated using one of the known growth strategies (`additional_capacity()` function in my sample code). `M` is a "preferred number of additional elements" here.
+It is possible that the allocator doesn't have enough memory to expand the buffer for `M` additional elements but has for `N`.
+So it is a reasonable strategy to request both, and the allocator can try to satisfy at least the "least" request if the "preferred" one can't be satisfied.
 Of course, the allocator has the right to adjust/align the request and allocate slightly more, as before.

 The extension can have the following form (all in one):